 The Falcons and Caracaras of North America include 17 different species of birds of prey that are scientifically classified as part of the family Falconidae.

 The Polyborinae sub-family includes what is commonly known as Caracaras and Forest Falcons, whose territory mainly ranges from the southern United States through Central America.
-Many of these species are scavengers, though a few actively hunt for their food.
+Many of these species are scavengers, but a few actively hunt for food.

 The Falconinae sub-family includes what is commonly known as True Falcons, Hobbies, Falconets, and Kestrels.
 Their territory primarily ranges from above the Arctic Circle through Mexico and Central America.
-Unlike many species of Caracara, the Falconinae are primarily active hunters.
+Unlike many species of Caracara, the Falconinae are active hunters.

 The 17 species of falcons and caracaras of North America are as follows:

 Polyborinae – Caracaras and Forest Falcons